 If you haven’t heard of Tailwind, it’s a game-changing scheduling app for Pinterest.
 It determines the best times for you to pin based on when users are online, and it queues up pins that you select.

 It’s powerful for expanding your reach on Pinterest while also saving you time.
-It helped me get over 900,000 monthly Pinterest views.
+It helped me get over 1 million monthly Pinterest views.
 So yeah, I’m a fan!

 Plus, there’s a feature called Tailwind Tribes where users collaborate & share each other’s pins to their own audiences.
 Read this post for my Ultimate Strategy Guide to Using Tailwind for Pinterest (plus a trick for joining exclusive Tailwind tribes!).